 Most road signs are in English and Greek, so you should not have problems.
 Just be mindful in smaller villages and check maps before you leave.
 One thing to note is that at roundabouts, you must give way to traffic coming on to the roundabout.
 If unsure, proceed cautiously and don’t just assume you have the right of way.
-Parking can be stressful in big cities but is a lot easier in smaller town, you will be glad to hear that it is a lot cheaper than the UK!
+Parking can be stressful in big cities but is a lot easier in a smaller town, you will be glad to hear that it is a lot cheaper than the UK!

-However you choose to travel around Greece, you are sure to have a fabulous time visiting the wonderful attractions the country has to offer.
+However, you choose to travel around Greece, you are sure to have a fabulous time visiting the wonderful attractions the country has to offer.

 How can Kids Love Greece help you with your Car Rental?

 Kids Love Greece has partnered with several car rental companies and has also created some family-friendly road-trip itineraries to help plan your driving holiday in Greece.
 Contact us for more details.